Orange County Divorce Lawyers – Business Owners and Professionals

 Can you avoid hiring an expert to value a business in an Orange County divorce?
 The answer is absolutely-YES!

-You may not want to retain a valuation expert because you don’t want to delay the resolution of the case.
+You may not want to retain a valuation expert because you don’t want to delay the resolution of your Orange County divorce.
 You may just want “it over.”
 After it is “over” will you regret having left potentially significant dollars on the table?
 Make sure you have thought this issue through.

 The question is: if you don’t hire an expert, who benefits?
 You or your spouse?
 The likely winner will be the party who is most familiar with the business and valuation issues.
 Generally, but not always, that is the operating spouse.
 Even though, you are not required to hire an expert to value a business in an Orange County divorce, you need to ask yourself, if you don’t hire an expert how much could you be losing by not knowing the actual value of the business?

-Interestingly, there are occasions where the operating spouse overvalues the business because of his or her emotional attachment to his or her “baby.”
+Interestingly, there are occasions i an Orange County divorce where the operating spouse overvalues the business because of his or her emotional attachment to his or her “baby.”
 This same result occurs relative to people attempting to value their homes or their boats.
 Emotions can certainly cloud judgment regarding everything, including the value of a business.

 If you are considering resolving your Orange County divorce without the assistance of a valuation expert, how do you know that your spouse has not consulted with an expert without telling you?
 Just because your spouse says that he or she has not retained a valuation expert does not mean that statement is true.

-At a minimum, due diligence dictates meeting with an expert to have a “drive by” two-hour discussion about the valuation.
-The expert that your lawyer has recommended may have a fee that you do not want to pay.
+At a minimum, due diligence dictates meeting with an expert to have a “drive by” discussion about a valuation.
+You may not want to pay the expert’s fees that your lawyer has recommended.
 An alternative is to consult with an expert who is less experienced and less expensive than the preferred expert.
 A less qualified expert is better than no expert.

 How is a Business Valued in an Orange County Divorce

-Whether you have a high net worth divorce or a more traditional divorce, and whether a business is found to be separate property or community property, a thorough valuation by a forensic accountant is generally necessary.
-The measure of value is typically investment value.
-The valuation method may be determined by a number of different formulas, so long as they do not involve speculation, and do not violate any family law principles.
+Whether you have a high net worth divorce or a more traditional divorce, and whether a business is found to be separate property or community property, a discussion of valuation is generally necessary.
+A court may use a variety of different approaches so long as they do not involve speculation, and do not violate any family law principles.